 Advise management in all areas of audio/visual needs, objectives, and capabilities, including anticipation of future requirements and potential problems.

-Execute implementation plans approved by the manager and adopted by the court unit executive for courtrooms, conference rooms and all other audio/visual needs and systems.
+Develop implementation plans, present plans to IT Director and CUE, and execute plans for all courtrooms, conference rooms, and all other audio/visual needs and systems.